-The most important spice in vegan paella: the Saffron!
+The most important spice in paella: the Saffron!

 Whatever you do just don’t skip the saffron.
 You can use any veggies you like here (zucchini, eggplant, asparagus, broccoli, green peas etc) so long as you cook the rice in a saffron broth.
 It is what gives the paella its authentic beautiful golden color and the floral aroma.
 Do not leave it out no matter what!

-this Vegan Paella Recipe or Paella de Verduras is:
+this Vegetarian Paella Recipe or Paella de Verduras is:

 - super flavorful